Giebisch/Giebisch/README.md

 👋 Hi, I’m @Giebisch !

-I'm a 26 year old student from Munich, Germany.

 I've recently completed my Master's degree in Computer Science at the Technical University of Munich.

 I'm interested in: